 Past care costs (already paid for or owing) and estimated costs of future care

 Housing adaptation costs or purchase of more suitable accommodation

 Purchase of car or another form of transport

 Future costs of home maintenance and gardening

 This list is not exhaustive.
-Our specialist cerebral palsy solicitor partners will discuss your particular needs with you and adapt the claim for special damages accordingly.
+Our specialist cerebral palsy solicitor partners will discuss your needs with you and adapt your claim for special damages accordingly.

 The claim for special damages is a hugely important aspect of any cerebral palsy claim.